 During the period, the results of the hedge effectiveness assessments showed that the hedge relationships were effective.
 No situations of hedge ineffectiveness were identified.

-TRANSLATOR'S EXPLANATORY NOTE: The above translation of the consolidated and separate financial statements is protranslation from Romanian which is the official and binding version.
+TRANSLATOR'S EXPLANATORY NOTE: The above translation of the consolidated and separate financial statements is provided as a free translation from Romanian which is the official and binding version.

 28. OTHER ASSETS